afq984/pyardrone/docs/ardrone.rst

         If *discard* is True, discard all queued commands after taking off/land.

-    .. method:: register(command, event=None)
+    .. method:: register(command, with_event=True)

         Puts the *ATCommand* to the queue, does not block.

+        :param ATCommand command: Command to register.
+        :param bool with_event: If ``True``, returns an :py:class:`threading.Event` object, which can be used to indicate whether the job is done.

     .. method:: send(command)

-        Puts the *ATCommand* to the queue, blocks until it is sent to the drone.
+        Puts the command to the queue, blocks until it is sent to the drone.

     .. method:: send_nowait(command)

-        Sends the *ATCommand* to the drone immediately.
+        Sends the command to the drone immediately.

     .. method:: get_raw_config()

         Requests and returns the raw config file from the *control_port*.

+        :rtype: bytes